-Course Credits No. of Hours per Week Total No. of Teaching Hours 6 credits 5 Hrs.
+Course Crédits No. of Hours per Week

+A Comment of the Comm - Harris Hours

+6 credits 5 Hrs.
 60 Hrs.

 Pedagogy: Flipped classroom pedagogy is recommended for the delivery of this course.

 Software: C, C++, C#

 Brief Description of the Course: This course provides brief introduction to Game Theory, programming and development.
 An introduction to Game development, different game engines.